Maine Hunger Dialogue

 “By focusing on campuses and surrounding communities across the state, students can make a real difference in people’s lives, as well as gain career skills, raise awareness of and work toward ending food insecurity in Maine,” says Wertheim.
 “Next year, we’ll come back together to share and develop new projects and continue to elevate the effort to reduce insecurity among our families, neighbors and friends.”

 Lisa Morin, coordinator of UMaine’s Bodwell Center for Service and Volunteerism, says she’s excited about the support received, which has allowed the event to continue for a fourth year.
 “These students want to make a difference and the Maine Hunger Dialogue is helping them to achieve sustainable change,” she says.

 University of Maine Cooperative Extension, in partnership with Maine Campus Compact and citizen volunteers, hosted the 2014 and 2015 Maine Hunger Dialogues at UMaine.
 The 2016 event was held at the University of Maine at Augusta.

-The planning team includes UMaine Extension, Maine Campus Compact, faculty and staff from multiple Maine college campuses, businesses and community volunteers.
+The planning team included UMaine Extension, Maine Campus Compact, faculty and staff from multiple Maine college campuses, businesses, and community volunteers.